 After a tenant is evicted in Nebraska, the landlord must follow the procedures in Nebraska's Disposition of Personal Property Landlord and Tenant Act (see Neb.
 Rev. Stat. §§ 69-2301 to 69-2314) to deal with any personal property the tenant has left behind.
 (Neb.
 Rev. Stat. § 76-1446 (2021).)

-Yes.
-Once you have legal possession of the rental unit, then you can either leave the tenant's possessions in the rental unit or move them to a safe and secure location.
-You cannot dispose of the possessions yet, though.
-However, you can charge the tenant for the reasonable costs of storing the property (see Neb.
-Rev. Stat. § 69-2306).
+Yes—the landlord can remove the property, but cannot dispose of it.
+Once the landlord gains legal possession of the rental unit, the landlord can either leave the tenant's possessions in the rental unit or move them to a safe and secure location.
+The landlord can charge the former tenant for the reasonable costs of storing the property.
+(Neb.
+Rev. Stat. § 69-2306 (2021).)

 The notice must include the following information:

 The state of Nebraska provides a form to use to notify former tenants of abandoned property.